 At present, we neither use credit derivatives to hedge individual contracts, nor do we act as a broker or a buyer of credit derivatives.
-We sold credit default swaps in a nominal volume of around $\in$ 350 million in the market to hedge the items included in the asset class "Sovereign governments".
+We sold credit default swaps, which serve to hedge items included in the "Sovereign governments" asset class, in a nominal volume of around € 75 million.